 Contrast that with a local bakery that has a fleet of 15 delivery trucks.
 Right now, that is a small electricity customer.
 They have lights and refrigerators, but they don't have anything that's a particularly large electric load.
 But now they can go out (and in some places they have to go out based on new regulations) and buy electric trucks to replace their Fleet.

 They can do that pretty quickly, and the utility might not even know any of this is happening, and it can cause a real issue.
 And the problem is more acute than that because those type of companies tend to aggregate in places like a warehouse district.
-And those are areas that probably have more insignificant electricity use today but where it could metastasize very, very quickly.
+And those are areas that probably have more insignificant electricity use today but where it could grow exponentially very, very quickly.

 And that’s where we think the tool is really valuable.
 To be able to say: “Here is a big hot spot.
 We see it coming, in two years.
 Here's another large hotspot.
 You might have a little bit longer on that one, so plan accordingly…”